Tal and Oren Alexander

-Tal Alexander (born 5 July 1986) and Oren Alexander are United States real estate agents focusing on the New York and Miami markets.
+Tal Alexander (born July 5, 1986) and Oren Alexander (born July 2, 1987) are American real estate agents focusing on the New York and Miami ultra-luxury markets.
 They founded the Alexander Team at Douglas Elliman Real Estate in 2012.
 In 2019, the brothers co-represented the buyer in the most expensive residential home transaction ever in the United States.
+In December 2024, the brothers were arrested on numerous charges involving sex trafficking, sexual assault and drugging dozens of women over more than a decade.

 Early life

+Tal and Oren are Jewish and were born to Israeli parents.
+Oren has a twin brother, Alon.

 Tal Alexander played tennis for Hofstra University, and Oren Alexander graduated from the University of Colorado with a BA in finance.

-They both moved to New York in 2008 to start their careers.
+Since high school, according to the New York Times, "rumors of sexual assault had swirled around them".

 Career

+In 2008 Tal and Oren moved to New York to start their careers.

-Oren Alexander's first major deal was the sale of an $8.2 million penthouse in Manhattan in 2009.
+Oren Alexander's first major deal was the sale of an $8.2 million penthouse in Manhattan in 2009, owned by a friend of his father.

+In 2012, they founded the Alexander Team at Douglas Elliman Real Estate.

-In 2019, the brothers co-represented the buyer in the United States' most expensive residential home transaction, when a 24,000 square foot penthouse, at 220 Central Park South, sold for $238 million in 2019.
-This sale surpassed the prior record when Barry Rosenstein paid $137 million for his home in The Hamptons in 2014.
+In 2019, the brothers co-represented Ken Griffin, the buyer in the United States' most expensive residential home transaction, when a 24,000 square foot penthouse, at 220 Central Park South, sold for $238 million.
+This sale surpassed the prior record when Barry Rosenstein had paid $137 million for his home in The Hamptons in 2014.
 Also in 2019, the brothers sold an estate in Miami for $50 million, the most expensive single-family home ever sold in the Miami area.

-The brothers' clients include Leon Black, Kim Kardashian and Kanye West, Steve Madden, and Tommy Hilfiger.
+The brothers' clients included Leon Black, Lindsay Lohan, Liam Gallagher, Kim Kardashian and Kanye West, Steve Madden, and Tommy Hilfiger.
 Oren Alexander has been featured in Forbes 30 Under 30 in Real Estate.

+In June 2022, the brothers left Douglas Elliman after a decade to launch their own firm, named "Official".

+The twin brothers were "fixtures in the New York and Miami nightlife circuit".

+Sexual assault allegations

+In June 2024, more than 30 women accused Oren and his twin brother, Alon, of sexual assault.
+Tal has also been implicated in multiple assaults.
+Several of the accusations, some dating back decades, were corroborated by "dozens of former classmates, brokerage employees and agents."
+One of the lawsuits alleging rape and sexual assault was filed by Angelica Parker.